ethereum-attestation-service/eas-docs-site/docs/tutorials/create-a-schema.md

 Schemas are the building blocks to all attestations.
 They establish the rules and conditions you want to attest with.

 :::tip Tip
-Double check the `SchemaRegistry` to see if there is already a Schema for your attestation need.
+Double check the [Schemas](https://easscan.com/schemas) on the EAS Explorer to see if there is already a Schema for your attestation need.
 :::

 ## Schema Fields ✔️
-Schemas follow the Ethereum ABI for acceptable fields.
-Below is a list of current field types.
+Schemas follow the **Solidity ABI** for acceptable types.
+Below is a list of current elementary types:

-- `address` An address can be any ethereum address or contract address
+- `address` An address can be any ethereum address or contract address.
+Equivalent to unit160, except for the assumed interpretation and language typing.
 - `string` A string can be any text of arbitrary length
-- `bool` A bool can either be on or off
+- `bool` A bool can either be on or off.
+Equivalent to uint8 resitricted to the values of 0 and 1.
 - `bytes32` A bytes32 is a 32 byte value.
 Useful for unique identifiers or small data.
 - `bytes` A bytes value is an arbitrary byte value.
+- `<type>[]`  A variable-length array of elements of the given type.
 - `uints` uint values can be from uint8 -> uint256.

+Have questions about acceptable types?
+Learn more about [Solidity ABI types](https://docs.soliditylang.org/en/v0.8.16/abi-spec.html).

 ## The Schema Contract 📄